 ||Availability||Not available to visiting students

-The novel has always been a genre that reflects social change while aiming to give textual form to emerging worlds and transformational perspectives; at the same time its formal qualities have evolved to respond, at the level of style, to the complexities of historical conditions.
-The books on this course show how, over a period of forty years across the millennium, the American novel responded both discursively and formally to the rapid changes in the countrys social and cultural construction.
+The books on this course show how, over a period of forty years across the millennium, the American novel responded both discursively and formally to the rapid changes in the country's social and cultural construction.
 Students will engage with both the formal experimentation of postmodernism and the revival of realism as an aesthetic that it provoked; we will see how fiction addresses and responds to historical events; and explore how the often fraught racial politics of the period are staged within its fiction.

-Topics to be covered in seminars may include: the myth of Hollywood; the Cold War, containment, and the end of history Vietnam and the New Left; the War on Drugs and racial politics; American politics during the 1990s; the financial crisis of 2008.
+Topics to be covered in seminars will include: the myth of Hollywood; the Cold War, containment, and the 'end of history'; Vietnam and the New Left; the War on Drugs and racial politics; American politics during the 1990s; the financial crisis of 2008.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2023/24, Not available to visiting students (SS1)

 |Learning and Teaching activities (Further Info)

 Programme Level Learning and Teaching Hours 4,

 Directed Learning and Independent Learning Hours